 News (09/16) - A collaboration between the Robertson and Wong groups has led to its first publication.
 The work highlights the power of mutant P450 enzymes as tunable site-selective oxidants.

-Associate Professor in Organic Chemistry and Tutorial Fellow at Brasenose College.
+Professor of Chemistry, and Tutorial Fellow in Organic Chemistry at Brasenose College.